-Associate Consultant Poon Yi Ling Eileen
+Eileen Poon Yi Ling

 Dr Eileen Poon's passion is in Adolescent and Young Adult Oncology (AYAO), and she is working towards training specifically in this area.
 This is a field in its infancy, especially in Asia, combining both the science and art of Oncology and Medicine.

 She recounts that, “Every single time I care for an AYAO patient, it never fails to humble and remind me why I am doing what I am doing.
 I hope to continue to learn, question and be an all-rounded oncologist, who is adept at treating patients with up-to-date science that is individualised to each patient.”